Here's a trick question: How do we get people to understand programming?

 An environment which allows learners to get hung up on these questions is an environment which discourages learners from even getting started.

-The Khan Academy system presents the learner with code on the left, and the output of the code on the right.
+A typical live-coding environment presents the learner with code on the left, and the output of the code on the right.
 When the code is changed, the output updates instantaneously.

 Another thought experiment.
 Imagine a cooking show, ruthlessly abbreviated.
 First, you're shown a counter full of ingredients.
 Then, you see a delicious soufflé.
 Then, the show's over.